FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 For most Traffic Profiles, "expected to be forwarded" means "intended to get transmitted from tester towards SUT".
-Only if this is not the case, the test report MUST describe the Traffic Profile in a way that implies how Trial Forwarding Ratio should be calculated.
+Only if this is not the case, the test report MUST describe the Traffic Profile {::comment}

+    [MB76]: MUST is an absolute requirement (i.e., there is no exception):
+    1. MUST This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.
+    SHOULD This word, or the adjective "RECOMMENDED", mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.

+    [VP]: Reformulate.

+{:/comment}
+in a way that implies how Trial Forwarding Ratio should be calculated.

 Trial Forwarding Ratio MAY be expressed in other units